Tampa–Hillsborough County Public Library System: Friends of the Library

 The Friends of the Library of Tampa-Hillsborough County Inc. is a nonprofit organization incorporated under the 501(c), whose goal is to support the 25 different libraries throughout Hillsborough County's diverse communities.
 The organization is composed of over 1,000 volunteers in 21 different chapters.

 The mission statement of the organization is to strengthen, support and advocate for superior free public libraries in Tampa-Hillsborough County.
 The vision statement is to connect library users to their community and to the world and ensure that all residents have the freedom to read, watch, listen, play, learn, and discover at Tampa-Hillsborough Public Libraries.

 The Friends of the Library began in 1967 when a group of individuals came with a vision to support public libraries in this community.
 The individual friends groups came together under one organizational umbrella, with the last group joining in December 2011.

 The Friends of the Library work to raise money for programming and services at each of the public libraries.
 One of the ways the organization fundraises is by membership dues.
 Individuals can pledge their support to the Friends of the Library by contributing yearly.
-The Friends of the Library also host book sales at the different branches.
+The Friends of the Library host book sales at the different branches.
 Several of the branches have a used book store, hosted by the organization, in which donated books are sold at a discounted price.
 All proceeds go back to the Friends of the Library to support library programs.
 Several times a year, the Friends of the Library hosts large one-day-only book sales to bring out community partners and members and increase community engagement.

 Events and programs

 The Tampa-Hillsborough Public Libraries support and engage the community by hosting special programs, events, and classes to meet the needs of the community.
 Each branch has a calendar of events for children, teenagers, and adults.

 Throughout Hillsborough County, events involve the community in the libraries.
 Some events are baby time, story time, crochet, puzzle zone, and children's theater.
 Baby time is where patrons can bond with their babies through books, bouncy rhymes, and songs in a lap-sit program that introduces early literacy skills and encourages language development.
 Crochet buddies is where children come to learn the basics of crochet.
 The puzzle zone is where the library puts out puzzles that the whole family can come work on together.
 Children’s theater is where the library chooses a play for children to work on.

 The Hillsborough County Public Library Cooperative offers its patrons ukulele kits.
 Donated by the Tampa Bay Ukulele Society, the library allows patrons to check out these 20 instruments so they can learn to play for free.

 The Tampa-Hillsborough Public Library holds special programs at different times of the year.
-The 2018 Summer Libraries Rockincluded events for children and adults with a rock theme.
+The 2018 "Summer Libraries Rock" included events for children and adults with a rock theme.
 It also included reading lists for different age groups and a reading challenge hosted by the Tampa Rays.